If You Were the Only Girl (In the World)

 "If You Were the Only Girl (In the World)" is a popular song, composed by Nat D. Ayer with lyrics by Clifford Grey.
 It was written for the musical revue The Bing Boys Are Here, which premièred on 19 April 1916 at the Alhambra Theatre in Leicester Square, London.
 The song was originally performed as a duet between Lucius Bing, played by George Robey, and his love interest Emma, originated by Violet Loraine.

 The song was published in 1916 by B. Feldman & Co. and republished in 1946.
 It has become a standard, recorded by many artists.
 In Aldous Huxley's The Genius and the Goddess, there is a comment about this "'disgusting' song and how it comes again after a (war) slaughter..."

 Notable recordings

-The first recording, 'the original cast recording', by the first performers to sing this song, George Robey and Violet Loraine, was released on a 78rpm disc and became a hit.
+The first recording, 'the original cast recording', by the first performers to sing this song, George Robey and Violet Loraine, was released on a 78 rpm disc and became a hit.
 It was a popular recording during World War I, played in war zones as well as 'at home'.